 Laura wants to expand her experience of community and collaborative based design projects before continuing the professional development necessary to become an architect.
 She hopes to build upon her previous experience of conventional architectural practice at Bennetts Associates in Edinburgh where she gained valuable insight into the production of architecture.
 Laura is keen to be involved in socially aware design activity which contributes to the community and the city she now considers home.

 Silvan has just finished his studies in Karlsruhe and brings to Scotland an energy and dedication that pushes the team forward.
 He studied art and cultural management, giving him the necessary skills to pursue the managerial aspect of our projects, as well as in order to secure funding.
-He currently volunteers with the National Galleries of Scotland & Youth Vision, and his artistic talents mean he is an invaluable member of the pop-up workshops we have hosted thus far.
+He currently volunteers with the National Galleries of Scotland & Youth Vision.

 Cameron is passionate about how built space can be configured and reconfigured to respond to changing needs rather than to a set agenda.
 He brings to the table his experience running workshops with Studio Umschichten in Stuttgart, Germany and for Santiago Cirugeda’s office, Recetas Urbanas, in Madrid, Spain.